BeeJayTee/BeeJayTee/README.md

-Hi, I'm Brandon -- a python developer with a background in usability.
+Hi, I'm Brandon -- a full-stack developer with a background in usability.

 Okay, Google send.